Katie Piper: Television and radio

-In summer 2013, Piper worked alongside Gok Wan as a regular participant in a new live fashion series on Channel 4.
-The three-part Gok Live: Stripping for Summer was broadcast over three weeks from the plaza of MediaCityUK in Salford Quays, with Piper in attendance at each week's makeover, as well as filing filmed reports on summer beauty tips for each episode.
-The commission of Undo Me was confirmed around the same time as that of Gok Live, but Gok Live went to air first.
+In 2012, Piper participated in a week-long series for Channel 4 Hotel GB.
+In 2013, Piper took part in The Secret Millions, a Secret Millionaire spin-off.
+In 2013, Piper appeared in the three-part Gok Live: Stripping for Summer.
 Piper also appeared as a box-opener in Gok Wan's edition of Celebrity Deal or No Deal in 2013.

-Piper presents Channel 4's Never Seen a Doctor, which began on 4 May 2016.

-In 2018, Piper became a brand ambassador for Swarovski, alongside celebrity chef Nadiya Hussain and CoppaFeel founder, Kris Hallenga.
+In 2018, Piper became a brand ambassador for Swarovski.

-On 13 August 2018, Piper was announced on BBC Breakfast as the first contestant in that year's Strictly Come Dancing.
+In 2018, Piper was announced as the first contestant in that year's Strictly Come Dancing.
 She was partnered with professional dancer Gorka Marquez and was the third contestant to be eliminated.

 Piper became a feature presenter on Songs of Praise in September 2020.
 In July 2021, she became a panellist on Loose Women.

+Piper presents Channel 4's Never Seen a Doctor (2016).

 Writing

-Autobiography

 Piper's autobiography, called Beautiful, was published in paperback by Ebury Press on 17 February 2011.

-Subsequent books

 Following the success of Beautiful, Piper signed a three-book deal with publisher Quercus.
 The first of these was a self-help book titled Things Get Better: If you believe then you will survive, followed by a page-a-day compilation of positive affirmations, quotes and mantras, Start Your Day with Katie, both of which were published in 2012.
 A second volume of memoirs, titled Beautiful Ever After, was released in 2014.
 Piper released her next book Confidence: the Secret in late 2016.
 In 2018, Piper and her mother published the book From Mother to Daughter: The Things I'd Tell My Child through Quercus.

-As a columnist

-Piper wrote a regular column in Reveal magazine between April 2011 and July 2012.
-In October 2012 she began contributing a weekly column for Now magazine, which ran until January 2014.
-She has also written occasional one-off 'guest columns' for newspapers including the Sunday Mirror and its stablemate, the Sunday People.
+Piper has written for Reveal magazine and Now magazine.
+She has also written for newspapers including the Sunday Mirror and the Sunday People.